Affiliate Psychotherapist (part-time)

 About the Program

 Live Oak’s Affiliate Psychotherapist Program began in 2016.
 At the time, Live Oak aspired to create opportunities for experienced licensed individuals to experiment with paid clinical work, even when their careers had led them down primarily administrative tracks.
 The majority of our Live Oak affiliates have held other full-time jobs and/or full-time life commitments.
 The affiliate program is intended to meet those individuals who are looking to deepen their knowledge and skill in the areas of Trauma-Informed Practice, Intersectional Practice, and LGBTQIA++ Affirmative Practice.

 Who is the Right Fit for the Program?

 The ideal candidate for this program has robust life experience in or outside of the clinical world.
 Those who have most enjoyed the affiliate program have come looking for a part-time clinical role that supplements their other primary life commitments.
-Ideal candidates are looking to become trained into Live Oak’s core competencies via clinical supervision, monthly workshops (starting in July 2021), and collaboration with new colleagues.
+Ideal candidates are looking to become trained into Live Oak’s core competencies via clinical supervision, monthly workshops (starting the month after commencing at Live Oak), and collaboration with new colleagues.
 Candidates who are self-led and have experience navigating a variety of professional environments will be best suited for the Affiliate Program.